Android Central Verdict

 Of these, several require other Google or smart home devices, like a Nest Doorbell or Chromecast with Google TV.
 In particular, the UWB unlock feature only works with the Pixel 7/8/9 Pro models, the Pixel Recorder app saves on the watch but can only upload recordings to Pixels, and the Hold for Me feature is Pixel-exclusive, too.

-Our Pixel Watch 2 reviewer specifically praised that "Google didn't hold back certain features if you have a non-Pixel phone," so he might find this shift disappointing.
+Our Pixel Watch 2 reviewer specifically praised the fact that "Google didn't hold back certain features if you have a non-Pixel phone," so he might find this shift disappointing.
 Even though I use a Samsung phone and couldn't test some of these tools, I didn't necessarily mind because I liked what I could test or see.

 I don't have a Nest Cam, but Nick Sutrich tested the feature for me, finding it almost as responsive as checking the livestreams on his phone (Bluetooth adds a slight delay).
-He loves the ease of checking who's there at any time, in case his phone isn't on hand.
+He loves the ease of checking who's there at any time in case his phone isn't on hand.

 Morning Brief is very similar to the Garmin Morning Report I'm used to.
 It starts out pretty simple with sleep insights, weather, exercise progress, and warnings about out-of-range health metrics.
 With enough sleep tracking, you'll start to see daily readiness, target load, and a recommended workout.
 It's all quite useful and well summarized, and I only wish you could recheck your brief later — but it vanishes once you're done.